tindo2003/autocompleter/readme.md

-this is an implementation of an autocompler using Trie
+this is an implementation of an autocompler using trie